porscheofficial/sls_sat_solving_with_deep_learning/Readme.md

 maturin develop -r
 `

+If you experience problems with the compilation process, check the compiler version (using `rustc -V`) and try downgrading (`rustup install 1.66`).

 **3. (optional) run tests**

 There are dedicated test files for the code.
 To run them, type